 To investigate the effects of osmotic shock on the wall-membrane interface, we treated 5-day old Arabidopsis seedlings with 1M sorbitol and immediately froze samples for downstream imaging.
 In this experiment, we successfully resolved wall-membrane features of hyperosmotically shocked root cells and revealed the presence of membrane topologies resembling Hechtian strands.

-Cryo ET image 4
+cryo ET figure 4

 Dragonfly segmentations of cryo-ET data collected by Magdi Zaorolova.
 Left: wall-membrane interface in unstressed Arabidopsis root.
 Right: wall-membrane interface of Arabiodpsis root treated with 1M sorbitol.
 Finger-like plasma-membrane structure resembling a Hechtian strand is visible.